yuhattor/copilot-patterns/contents/en/introduction/ai-native-documentation.md

 You can embed all the knowledge you possess in documents as the only reliable source of information.

 This approach can also be seen explicitly in [Atlassian](https://www.atlassian.com/ja/work-management/knowledge-sharing/documentation/importance-of-documentation) documentation.
-Reading their documentation with AI-Native development in mind might lead to new discoveries.
+Reading their documentation with AI Native development in mind might lead to new discoveries.
 The documents you write will feel as if they have a personality through AI.
 However, this requires sufficient documentation, as mentioned earlier.